 By June of 2010, the lighthouse was deemed excess and under the National Historic Lighthouse Preservation Act of 2000 it was offered for free to a qualifying non-profit, federal, state, or local agency.
 After receiving no letters of intent from any agencies, the lighthouse was put to auction on May 14, 2011 by the General Services Administration with an opening bid of $10,000.
 The winning bid of $90,000 was submitted by John Vicent Scalia.

-Scalia is working out details with Linda Dianto of the National Lighthouse Museum in Staten Island to have the Romer Shoal Lighthouse affiliated in some way with the museum as well as a tour to take people out to the lighthouse.
+Scalia is working out details with Linda Dianto of the National Lighthouse Museum in Staten Island to have the Romer Shoal Lighthouse affiliated in some way with the museum due to the lighthouse's past history with the General Lighthouse Depot, as well as tours to take people out to the lighthouse.